Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Multi-Agent LLM System Architecture and Specification

 In order to outline the concept of a multi-agent LLM system, the following high-level requirements are defined to establish the architecture:

 \begin{itemize}

 \item[1.]
 Specification of the access to open source and commercial LLMs through interfaces and parameters with an API or a local LLM runtime such as Ollama.

 \item[2.]
-Specification of agents invoking LLMs with prompts, task actions and other agents with behavior depending on LLM outputs, action execution results, results of other agents, and the evaluation of results.
+Specification of agent types for the instantiation of individual agents, which invoke LLMs, task actions, and other agents with behavior depending on LLM outputs, action execution results, results of other agents, and the evaluation of results.

 \begin{itemize}

 \item[2.1] Specifying LLM prompts in the conversation contexts of one or multiple agents in data structures that support prompting and reasoning techniques in terms of sequential prompts, multiple chains, and constraints.